 Financial Policies - The County has formally adopted various financial policies to ensure sound financial management of government assets and continuity of operations.
-The policies were amended in 2019 and are approved on an annual basis.
+The policies are amended and approved on an annual basis.
 These policies provide direction for the County Board and staff in areas such as purchasing, capital planning, and management of fixed assets, fund balance, debt, and investments.
 The most important of these policies, as amended by the Board on June 4, 2019, is the Fund Balance policy.